House Speaker Vows ‘Massive Reform’ to Obamacare If Trump Wins

 “The cost of Obamacare is out of control, plus, it’s not good Healthcare.
 I’m seriously looking at alternatives,” he wrote on Truth Social in November 2023.
 “We had a couple of Republican Senators who campaigned for 6 years against it, and then raised their hands not to terminate it.
 It was a low point for the Republican Party, but we should never give up!”

-The Health and Human Services Department has said that more than 40 million are insured through coverage related to provisions of the ACA.
+The Health and Human Services Department has stated that more than 40 million are insured through coverage related to provisions of the ACA.

 Conservative think tank The Heritage Foundation, which has long been critical of Obamacare, estimated in a policy paper that the act “has doubled the cost of individual health insurance” between 2013 and 2019.

-“Eleven years after the passage of Obamacare, Americans buying health insurance under the law are still worse off financially than before the health law was enacted,” it said.
+“Eleven years after the passage of Obamacare, Americans buying health insurance under the law are still worse off financially than before the health law was enacted,” it stated.

-In a recent statement, however, the White House has said that the ACA has saved American households money.
+Recently, however, the White House stated that the ACA has saved American households money.
 On average, families saved an estimated $800 per year, according to the Biden administration.

-Another statement from the administration indicated that Democratic presidential candidate Vice President Kamala Harris would work to expand the ACA if she is elected.
+Another statement from the administration indicated that Vice President Kamala Harris, the Democratic presidential candidate, would work to expand the ACA if she is elected.

 The Associated Press contributed to this report.